-FIFA evacuates 100 refugees from Kabul including women football players
+Afghan national women’s footballers among 100 evacuated from Kabul by Fifa

 They were issued passports and official paperwork before they left Kabul.

+It comes after The Independent revealed in September that 32 girls from the national football team were stranded in Afghanistan.

+A letter urged Pakistan’s prime minister, Imran Khan, to give the girls and their families temporary visas to enable them to enter Pakistan.

-Some 14,000 people, including many British citizens, were airlifted from Kabul in August under Operation Pitting after the Afghan government fled from advancing Taliban fighters, leaving the counry under the control of hardline religious militants.
+Some 14,000 people, including many British citizens, were airlifted from Kabul in August under Operation Pitting after the Afghan government fled from advancing Taliban fighters, leaving the country under the control of hardline religious militants.

 But thousands more were left behind, and there have been fears for the future of women in particular.